camunda-community-hub/camunda-operate-client-java/README.md

 # Camunda Operate Client

-This project is designed to simplify communication between a java backend and the Camunda 8 operate.
+This project is designed to simplify communication between a Java backend and the [Operate API of Camunda Platform 8](https://docs.camunda.io/docs/apis-clients/operate-api/).
 This project is still a draft.

 # How to use the client

-Simply build a CamundaOperateClient that takes an authentication and the operate url as parameters.
+Simply build a CamundaOperateClient that takes an authentication and the Operate URL as parameters.

 ```java
 SimpleAuthentication sa = new SimpleAuthentication("demo", "demo", "http://localhost:8081");